rhwilr/adonis-bumblebee/README.md

 ### Parse available includes automatically

 In addition to the previous method, you can also enable `parseRequest` in the config file.
-Now Bumblebee will automatically parse the `?include=` GET parameter and include the requested resources.
+Now bumblebee will automatically parse the `?include=` GET parameter and include the requested resources.

 ## EagerLoading